miguelraz/miguelraz.github.io/blog/juliatorust.md

 - You can learn another hobby waiting for Rust projects to compile.
 The price for compile-time guarantees/being the designated driver in the codebase is offloading more work to the compiler.
 They're working on leveraging concurrency for speeding up the pipeline, and it's gotten better.
 Let's just say they also suffer from TTFP 😉 .
 - Learn to run your code with `cargo run --release` [and other tricks](https://deterministic.space/high-performance-rust.html).
 This is the equivalent to running your Julia code with globals (or `-O0` flags), and it's an easy gotcha.
 This will not change in Rust.
-- Rust people keep saying they have no Garbage Collector, when they have a Region Based Garbage Collector.
+- Rust people keep saying they have no Garbage Collector, *when they have a Region Based Garbage Collector**.
 It's all fun and games until they have to implement those linked lists...
+(*NB*: After posting in [HackerNews](https://news.ycombinator.com/item?id=27407268), Steve Klabnik has pointed out that the term `region based` is technical jargon in Programming Language Theory Literature as seen in section [2 of this paper](https://www.cs.umd.edu/projects/cyclone/papers/cyclone-regions.pdf) on Cyclone's memory model.)
 - Don't add crates manually!
 Install `cargo-add`, use it to manage crate dependencies.
 That and some other tricks are great from doing the `AdventOfCode2020` from the article above.
 - For numerics, install `ndarray` and `num_traits`.
 Linear Algebra and numerics where not a primary focus of Rust when starting out as they were with Julia.
 - Benchmarking with `@btime` is painless, `criterion` is your best Rustian bet.